connext/documentation/docs/developers/guides/authentication.md

 }
 ```

-You can find a full example of this at [Authenticated Hello Chain](../examples/authenticated-hello).
+You can find a full example of this at [Authenticated Hello](../examples/authenticated-hello).

 ## Caveats